shaivighoshdop/Sorting-Visualiser/README.md

 Requirements
-• This is a typical JavaScript Project , so I have used the code editor VScode. with necessary plugins.
+• This is a typical JavaScript Project , so the code editor VSCode has been used with necessary plugins.

  Task 1: